RaeRachael/gilded_rose_JS_jest/README.md

 # Gilded Rose

 This is the Gilded Rose kata in JavaScript with Jest. - I forgot the requirement to not edit the item class in the week between reading the requirements and starting the task.
 I will look back at this at a later date to keep achieve the refactor and additional functionality without editing the item class.
-However I think the refactor atm is ok and the testing of the code is worthwhile to keep around, so I will more this solution to a seperate branch when I start this again later.
+However I think the refactor atm is ok and the testing of the code is worthwhile to keep around, so I will move this solution to a seperate branch when I start this again later.

 ## Getting started